okta/okta-sdk-dotnet/docs/SubscriptionApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new SubscriptionApi(config);
             var roleRef = new ListSubscriptionsRoleRoleRefParameter(); // ListSubscriptionsRoleRoleRefParameter | A reference to an existing role.
 Standard roles require a `roleType`, while Custom Roles require a `roleId`.
-See [Standard Role Types](https://developer.okta.com/docs/concepts/role-assignment/#standard-role-types).
+See [Standard Roles](/openapi/okta-management/guides/roles/#standard-roles).

             try
             {